amanvista/react-cheat-sheet/README.md

 ```

 ## React Hook
-* useEffect(function, array) = whenever array changes then function will be run
+* useEffect(function, array) = whenever array changes then function will be run, used for cleaning up files or event listeners
 ## rafce - to get function component
 ## TO see
 * React Formik